 I was the child who noticed everything, constantly asked 'why' and pointed out the pink elephant in the middle of the room.
 Coming from a family that was more comfortable with denial and let's pretend than the truth, I did not fit in well.
 I was the scapegoat child.
 I was also the middle child and oldest girl and my mother was one of the few women in the 60's who worked full-time.
 I could and was required to, cook, clean and take care of my dad, older and younger siblings from the early age of 8 or 9.
-It wasn't uncommon in those years but it wasn't common either.
+It wasn't uncommon in those years but it wasn't great either.
 Many mothers stayed at home and latch key kids were still a generation into the future.
 I was a very depressed and unhappy child.
 I grew up in the familial hell of alcoholism and mental illness...of course nobody talked about it then, so to me, it was just the way life was.

-I hatched a plan to escape at 17 even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse, something I didn't actually feel but knew instinctively was my only way out.
+I hatched a plan to escape at 17 even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse, something I didn't actually feel but knew instinctively was a way out.
 I went to Sydney alone and never returned home again except for short stays and even shorter fantasies of the kind of nurturing, attention and acceptance I craved but never received.